 - b.
 Examples of potential sources of contamination outside of the operation: - 1.
 Environmental conditions, such as the prevailing winds, land slope, upstream uses of creeks and waterways, and their impact on the adequacy of buffer zones between OCal and adjoining non-organic/OCal areas; - 2.
-Pest management materials used on non-organic/OCal farms nearby and how materials are applied (e.g. backpack, airplane, fumigation, spray); - 3.
-Pest and weed management of adjoining public roads and areas; and - c.
-Examples of procedures to address control point contamination or commingling risks: - 1.
-Accurate and detailed documentation of the production system; - 2.
-Preventive actions; - 3.
-Monitoring activities; and - 4.
+Types of crops grown nearby (e.g. genetically modified crops); - 3.
+Pest management materials used on non-organic/OCal farms nearby and how materials are applied (e.g. backpack, airplane, fumigation, spray); - 4.
+Pest and weed management of adjoining public roads and areas; and - 5.
+Any other potential point or non-point sources of contamination. - b.
+Examples of procedures to address control point contamination or commingling risks: - 3.
+Accurate and detailed documentation of the production system; - 4.
+Preventive actions; - 5.
+Monitoring activities; and - 6.
 Corrective actions for control points that failed to mitigate risks.